LLMs with largest context windows

 LLMs with largest context windows:

-- Magic.dev's LTM-2-Mini pushes the boundaries with a staggering 100 million token window, enabling processing of enormous datasets like entire code repositories (up to 10 million lines of code) or large-scale document collections (equivalent to 750 novels).
+- Magic.dev’s LTM-2-Mini pushes the boundaries with a staggering 100 million token context window, enabling processing of enormous datasets like entire code repositories (up to 10 million lines of code) or large-scale document collections (equivalent to 750 novels).

-LLMs with large context windows
+Use cases for LLMs with large context windows

 Input Context Window – Up to 100 million tokens